 Step 6: Enter Your Coupon Code

-You’ll also notice that there are a few other free perks: 24/7/365 Phone, LiveChat, and Email Support AND a 45 Day Money Back Guarantee if you decide blogging isn’t for you.
-Pretty sweet deal if you ask me.
+You’ll also notice that there are a few other free perks: 24/7/365 Phone, LiveChat, Email Support and, again, the 45-day money-back guarantee if you decide blogging isn’t for you.

 Step 8: Install WordPress

 As far as blogging platforms go, WordPress is in rare company.
-In fact, WordPress sites comprise around 27% of the entire Internet.
-You could go with a smaller platform like Tumblr or Blogger…or you can go with content management system (CMS) chosen by:
+In fact, WordPress sites now comprise more than 30% of the entire Internet.
+You could learn how to create a blog with a smaller platform like Tumblr or Blogger…or you can go with the content management system (CMS) chosen by:

 - New York Post

 If those sites use WordPress, I think its safe to say you’re choosing the right blogging platform.

 In the meantime, take a few moments to familiarize yourself with the HostGator Customer Portal.

 Click around from tab to tab and learn where everything is.

 Although you won’t need to check in here frequently, it does contain important information about when products may expire, allows you to set up email accounts, and is the go-to spot if you need to upgrade your hosting as your blog grows!